zach-cloud/Frost/README.md

 # Programmer guide

-1: Import FrozenMPQ2 as a dependency to your project using Maven (or equivalent)
+1: Import Frost as a dependency to your project using Maven (or equivalent)

 ```
     <dependency>